 Subject to the above requirements on expenditures the Board of Directors of the university and the University President have entrusted to the Faculty Executive Board policy-making and administrative responsibilities for planning and executing activities and programs that fulfill the purpose of the fund.

 Chair and Officers

-The dean of College of Arts and Sciences will appoint a nominating committee consisting of four members of the Taft Faculty Board, the dean of Arts and Sciences, the vice president for research, the university dean for advanced studies, and two non-committee members of the Taft departments.
+The Dean of the College of Arts and Sciences will appoint a nominating committee consisting of four members of the Taft Faculty Board, the Dean of the College of Arts and Sciences, the Vice President for Research, the Dean of the Graduate School, and two non-committee members of the Taft departments.
 The A&S dean will either chair the nominating committee or appoint a chair.
 The nominating committee will advertise the position, solicit applications, and interview the top candidates in order to recommend an appointee to the president of the university.
 Typically, this process will begin early in Spring Semester with selection of the Faculty Chair made no later than the end of Spring Semester with appointment to begin July 1st.

 Term of Office

 The Faculty Executive Board chair will serve a five-year nonrenewable term.

 If for any reason the Faculty Chair cannot complete his or her term, the Faculty Executive Board will meet and select by majority vote one of its own members to serve as Interim Faculty Chair, holding all of the responsibilities as described below.
 During the Interim Chair’s tenure, no substantial changes should be made to Taft programs.
 The Interim Faculty Chair shall serve until a new Chair can be appointed through the process described above.
 No Interim Faculty Chair should serve longer than twelve months.